-Please note that the courses within the Coach Support Environment do not provide a coaching qualification.
+Please note that the courses within the Coach Support Environment do not provide a formal coaching qualification.

 The playing of cricket will not happen without a lot of things, which are often hidden to people, being done.
 If you want to make cricket happen, in whatever capacity, this course is right for you, especially if you are a young person exploring various options of how you can support cricket and develop yourself personally.

 The course will help you identify and understand the roles that make cricket happen and the development of ideas to promote cricket in your community.

 An ideal course for anyone wishing to volunteer in any way in organising cricket and signposts you to other opportunities to progress as part of the cricket community.